ComposableFi/composable/rfcs/0010-define-calculations-of-existential-deposit.md

 assert(native_as_asset_b == asset_a_as_asset_b)
 ```

-### Overwriting & Asset Registry Storage
+### Well-Known Assets & Asset Registry Storage

 For a asset to have its ED be correctly calculated, and therefore to exists on
-chain, it should have its `foreign_asset_ratio` defined and stored.
+chain, it should have its `foreign_asset_ratio` defined in either our Well-Known

-If the need arises, an optional ED value can be provided to an asset within
-Asset Registry.
-This will have priority over the default ED calculation and will
-be evaluated as is.
+assets list, or stored in Asset Registry.

 ## Implementation